gardener/gardener/docs/proposals/33-machine-image-capabilities.md

     #     name: Standard_S896om
 ```

-The algorithm to determine if an image is valid for a machine type is given as follows: For each capability the image must have the same values or a subset of the values of the machine type.
+The algorithm to determine if an image is valid for a machine type is given as follows: For every capability the values of the machineType must be a subset if the values of the image version.

 ```js
 // if no (default) capabilities are defined skip the check